W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ::: details Substituted
 You cannot resolve the authority problem by depreciating the power of your mind.
 ²To depreciate the power of your mind is to deceive yourself, and deceiving yourself will hurt you because you really understand the strength of the mind.
-³You also realise that you cannot weaken your mind, any more than you can weaken God.
+³You also realize that you cannot weaken your mind, any more than you can weaken God.
 ⁴The ‘devil’ is a frightening concept because the devil seems to be extremely powerful and extremely active.
 ⁵The devil is perceived as a force in combat with God, battling God for possession of His God’s creations.
 ⁶The devil deceives by lies, and builds kingdoms in which everything is in direct opposition to God.